estridge2014/Amazon_Vine_Analysis/README.md

 #### 1. How many Vine reviews and non-Vine reviews were there?

 The overall amount of reviews in this dataset was 1688884.
 After examining the data and filtering to determine how many were vine reviews I observed that there were no vine reviews listed in the data.
 The amount of values that was listed as not vine was 1688884.
-It's possible that no one wrote a vine review for these products or there could have been an outside reason as to why they wouldn't review these products within the vine program.

 #### 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?